-After getting married she worked as a substitute teacher but soon joined the ranks of 'Human Computers' at NACA.
+After getting married she worked as a substitute teacher but in 1955 she joined the ranks of 'Human Computers' at NACA.
 She remained with the organization when NACA morphed into NASA and later earned her B.Sc. in Mathematics from Cleveland University in 1977.

 Annie remained with NACA/NASA for 34 years with her later research focussing on alternative-energy technologies and conservation systems.